slyon/ubuntu-mir-original/wiki.md

 === MIR review template ===

-MIR members should this template for the MIR review.
+MIR members should use this template for the MIR review.

 It helps to not miss any of the details mentioned above by processing them line by line.
 In a perfect world with a perfect package one would only remove ''TODO:'' prefixes and be done.